 Every pregnancy deserves to be welcomed with tears of joy.
 Unfortunately, some pregnancies are met with tears of pain and sorrow instead.
 In those heart-breaking situations, Arkansas women and their doctors deserve access to a range of medical treatment options.
 We need to trust our doctors and their pregnant patients to make compassionate, loving, and wise choices in difficult times.
 By taking healthcare decisions out of the courtroom and putting them back where they belong–in the exam room and in the living room–patients and their doctors can work together to assess their particular circumstances, weigh the risks, and make the best of a bad situation.

-The post Navigating Loss: My Journey Through Miscarriage and the Fight for Compassionate Care appeared first on Arkansas Strong.
+The post The search for compassionate care appeared first on Arkansas Strong.

 ]]>